-In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, you learned how to configure a text widget.
+In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

-In this tutorial you will learn how to configure other WordPress widgets.
+In this section you will learn how to configure other WordPress widgets.

-Now that you have set up a text widget containing a contact button, let’s configure a widget to display Categories.
+Now that you have set up a text widget containing a clickable support button, let’s configure a widget to display Categories.

-By default, the Categories widget already displays on your sidebar.
-All you have to do, therefore, is place this widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …
+By default, the Categories widget already displays on the sidebar menu.
+Place the widget wherever you want your post categories to display by clicking and dragging it on the sidebar widget area …

-- In Title: type something that your visitors will understand, like “Choose A Topic…” (1)
+- In Title: type something that will make sense to your visitors, like “Choose A Topic…” (1)

-- If you have too many categories, check Display as dropdown (this significantly reduces the length of your widget content by displaying all categories in a drop-down menu).
-Leave the box unchecked if you want a list of all categories to display on the sidebar navigation area.
+- Check Display as dropdown if you have too many categories (this significantly reduces the length of your content by displaying all categories inside a drop-down menu).
+Leave the box unchecked if you want a list of all categories to display on the sidebar.
 (2)

-- Leave the remaining options unchecked, or see the additional notes on configuring the Categories widget below.
+- Leave the default settings for the remaining options, or see the additional notes on configuring this widget below.

-Click Visit Site or reload the page to see how the content will display to your visitors …
+Load the site in your web browser or refresh the page to see how your content will look to visitors …

 Tips: